-III.
-Advanced Placement - LPN Entering the ADN Program Licensed Practical Nurses seeking advanced standing to the Associate Degree Nursing Program will follow advanced standing/transfer policy as outlined on the BCCC website.

-A. LPN to RN applicants must meet the same admission criteria required of all nursing students.
-(See: Entering the Nursing Program. pp. C2. a-b)

-- B. The LPN who completed the practical nursing program at a regionally accredited institution may receive credit for nursing courses after evaluation by the program director.
+- III.
+Advanced Placement LPN Entering the ADN Program Licensed Practical Nurses seeking advanced standing to the Associate Degree Nursing Program will follow the Advanced Standing and Transfer Credit Procedure as outlined in the BCCC catalog. - A. LPN to RN applicants must meet the same admission criteria required of all nursing students.
+(See: Entering the Nursing Program. pp. C2. a-b) - B. The LPN who completed the practical nursing program at a regionally accredited institution may receive credit for nursing courses after evaluation by the program director.
 Award for credit will be based upon the following criteria: - 1.
-The student must have a current unrestricted NC Practical Nurse license. - Credit will be awarded for NUR 111.
-Practical Nursing Program must have been completed within the last two years or applicant must provide verification of 12 months of employment (within the last year) as a LPN functioning in a role requiring practical nursing skills. - Student will enter NUR 112 and complete course sequencing with traditional cohort. - C. Related Non-Nursing Course Requirements: The LPN must complete all related educational courses or their equivalent for the point of entry. - 1.
-Students entering must have completed: BIO 168, 169, ENG 111, and PSY 150. - 2.
+The student must have a current unrestricted NC Practical Nurse license. - 2.
+For credit to be awarded for NUR 111, the Practical Nursing Program must have been completed within the last two years or applicant must provide verification of 12 months of employment (within the last year) as a LPN functioning in a role requiring practical nursing skills. - Student will enter NUR 112 and complete course sequencing with traditional cohort. - C. Related Non-Nursing Course Requirements: The LPN must complete all related educational courses or their equivalent for the point of entry. - Students entering must have completed: BIO 168, 169, ENG 111, and PSY 150. - 2.
 A "C" or above is required in all curriculum nursing courses. - 3.
-Biology courses must have been completed within the last five years.

-D. Application Deadlines
+Biology courses must have been completed within the last five years. - D. Application Deadlines must be on file in order for the advanced placement application to be taken.

-Applications are accepted between September 1 and October 1.

-In addition to the general application to the college, a separate application for the Practical Nursing advanced placement program is required and will be taken by appointment on a first-come, first-served basis with the Allied Health Admissions Coordinator.
-All required documentation such as transcripts and work verification must be on file in order for the advanced placement application to be taken.
+Applications are accepted between September 1 and November 1.
+In addition to the general application to the college, a separate application for the Practical Nursing advanced placement program is required and will be taken by appointment on a first-come first-served basis with the Allied Health Admissions Coordinator.
+All required documentation such as transcripts and work verification